laurachri-hall/kana-kards/README.md

 - Iconify Design - icons and their associated kit were downloaded from here when Font Awesome enraged me
 - Adobe Color - for all color palettes and accessibility contrast ratios
 - logo.com - for shield favicon
+- Illustrator - edit images
-- Photoshop - to resize and edit images
+- Photoshop - to resize and edit cards
 - Adobe Stock - for main hero image
 - Adobe Firefly - for additional AI generated images
 - Perplexity - for help with elements of code, how to link sound the card